marieooq/react-youtube-clone-public/README.md

 - Used [YouTube API](https://developers.google.com/youtube/v3)
 - Used styled components <br>
 - Used context API to manage React state
 - Unit testing using Jest and React-testing-library.
 I tested fetching data from mock APIs and displaying the data correctly in the DOM.

+## :pencil: Blog
-Also, I wrote a blog about this topic.
-You can check the blog at the link "Medium" at the bottom of this page.
+I wrote a blog about unit testing on Medium.
+You can check the blog [here](https://marieotaki.medium.com/things-i-got-stuck-with-when-unit-testing-rest-apis-using-jest-and-react-testing-library-6dbfdbe70cf9).